 The angle most people miss: “data exhaust” is a clinical problem

-Stigma gets a lot of airtime, and it’s real.
-What gets discussed far less is the operational version of stigma-the subtle trail that benefits administration can leave behind.
-Employees don’t just worry about being judged.
+Stigma gets a lot of airtime, and it's real.
+What's discussed less is the operational version—the subtle trail benefits administration can leave behind.
+Employees don't just worry about being judged.
 They worry about being found out.

-• EOBs and mailed plan communications can land at home and raise questions a member isn’t ready to answer.
+- EOBs and mailed plan communications land at home and raise questions a member isn't ready to answer.

-• Eligibility files and vendor handoffs can create breadcrumbs across systems-HR, carriers, PBMs, navigation vendors.
+- Eligibility files and vendor handoffs create breadcrumbs across systems—HR, carriers, PBMs, navigation vendors.

 Addiction recovery isn't “teletherapy,” and treating it that way breaks care

-Many tele-addiction solutions are built like generic virtual behavioral health: schedule a visit, meet a provider, get a care plan, rinse and repeat.
-That can help, but addiction recovery has operational requirements that don’t fit neatly into that model.
+Many tele-addiction solutions work like generic virtual behavioral health: schedule a visit, meet a provider, get a care plan, repeat.
+That helps, but recovery has operational requirements that don't fit neatly into that model.

 Pharmacy isn't a side feature—it's often the core

-For many members, medication-assisted treatment (MAT) is central to stability.
-And MAT doesn’t live inside the telemedicine platform-it lives inside the pharmacy benefit, with all its friction points.
+For many, medication-assisted treatment (MAT) is central to stability.
+And MAT doesn't live in the telemedicine platform—it lives in the pharmacy benefit, friction and all.

 If a tele-addiction program can't handle those realities (or at least coordinate them cleanly), it becomes an intake layer—not a recovery solution.